OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/shell-script-basics/shell-script-basics.md

 SELECT * from table where val1=something and val2='somethingElse'
 ```

-## Return Status for Error Handling ##
+## Function and Command Return Status for Error Handling ##

-Any code that is comprised of calls to external programs or built-in shell commands
+Any code that is comprised of calls to external programs (commands), built-in shell commands,
-should implement some type of error handling.
+and script functions should implement some type of error handling.
-Shell script functions, built-in commands, and Linux commands (programs) typically use
-an integer return status to indicate success or failure.
+An integer return status is used to indicate success or failure:

-Programming languages such as C, Java, Python, etc. typically use a `main()` program
+* Programming languages such as C, Java, Python, etc. typically use a `main()` program
-function that has an `exit()` call to exit the program and this is the value
+function that calls `exit(0)` (or other integer value) to exit the program and pass the integer
-that is handed off to the shell script as the program exit status.
+value to the shell as the program exit status.
-Shell scripts can also use the built-in `exit` to indicate the exit status of the script.
+* Shell scripts can call `exit 0` (or other integer value) to indicate the exit status of the script.
+* Shell script functions can call  `return 0` (or other integer value) to indicate the return value of the script.

 It is customary that a value of zero (`0`) is used to indicate success,
 and a non-zero value is used to indicate failure,
 typically with documentation available to understand the return status.

+The following sections describe ways to check exit status.

 ### Built-in `$?` Exit Status Variable ###

 Linux shells provide the `$?` variable to check the return status of the
-command or program that was just called.
+built-in command, program, or function that was just called.
 The value of this variable must be assigned to another variable to protect the value because
 it will be reset as soon as another command or function is called.
 For example: